dmcwo/Moon/about/doug-worsham-cv.md

 #### [Codecademy](https://www.codecademy.com/dmcwo#completed)
 *  [Deploy a Website](https://www.codecademy.com/learn/deploy-a-website) using Jekyll and Github pages.
 May 31, 2016.
 * [Learn Git](https://www.codecademy.com/learn/learn-git).
 June 1, 2016.

+## Selected workshops taught

+* Memorable, Meaningful, Transformative Learning.
+With Julia Glassman.
+March 31, 2016.
+* Mapping the Learning Landscape - A hands-on workshop in mapping the curriculum, defining learning pathways, and planning for strategic instructional engagement.
+10/16/14.
+* Journal Club – Let’s talk about recent research in teaching, learning, and libraries.
+3/20/14.
+* Reference and Research Assistance.
+With Allison Benedetti.
+2/20/14.
+* Highlights of ACRL Program Track Immersion.
+8/15/13.
+* Drupal/Wordpress – Open Source Platforms for Creating Websites.
+8/7/13.
+* Overview of Improvements to SIA & Stats.
+With Allison Benedetti.
+7/18/13.
+* Leveraging Your Instructional Feedback.
+6/20/13.
+* Pair Work, Group Work, What Works?!.
+2/21/13.
+* Peer Observation and Feedback.
+With Margarita Nafpaktitis.
+11/6/12 & 11/12/12.
+* Drupal Start Kit – a series of meetings designed to give library, DIIT, and digital library staff a foundation in Drupal site development.
+Feb – July 2014.

+## Exhibits

+UCLA Student Travel Photography Exhibit for International Education Week.
+Curator for travel guides component of the exhibit.

+Beat 101 Digital Exhibit for iPad.
+Powell Rotunda.
+Spring 2013.

+## Collections

+[Science and Scholarship of Teaching and Learning e-Book Collection](guides.library.ucla.edu/ebooks/collections/learning).
+Created a Community Collection partnership between The Academic Advancement Program, Center for Education Innovation and Learning in the Sciences, and the Undergraduate Research Centers.
+Collaborated with collection partners to create the initial collection.
+Created research guide with assistance from Scott Martin.